-2.1.3 Chamber Music
+2.1.2 Chamber Music

-- Has mastered artistic and technical skills and forms of expression. - Commands critical and analytical approaches to music and chamber music practice. - Is able to assess and choose among artistic forms of expression, create relevant solution models, and make informed and reflected artistic decisions. - Can commence and direct musical ensemble playing and interdisciplinary cooperation independently in the musician and communicator role.
+- Has mastered artistic and technical skills and forms of expression in relation to chamber music. - Commands critical and analytical approaches to chamber music and chamber music practice. - Is able to assess and choose among artistic forms of expression, create relevant solution models, and make informed and reflected artistic decisions. - Can commence and direct musical ensemble playing and interdisciplinary cooperation independently in the chamber musician and communicator role.